 Scholar and activist W.E.B.
 Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts.
-He studied at Harvard University and, in 1895, became the first African American to earn a doctorate from Harvard.
-He wrote extensively and was the best known spokesperson for African American rights during the first half of the 20th century.
-Du Bois co-founded the National Association for the Advancement of Colored People in 1909.
-He died in Ghana in 1963.
+In 1895, he became the first African American to earn a Ph.D. from Harvard University.
+Du Bois wrote extensively and was the best known spokesperson for African-American rights during the first half of the 20th century.
+He co-founded the National Association for the Advancement of Colored People in 1909.
+Du Bois died in Ghana in 1963.

 William Edward Burghardt Du Bois, better known as W.E.B.
 Du Bois, was born on February 23, 1868, in Great Barrington, Massachusetts.
 While growing up in a mostly European American town, W.E.B.
 Du Bois identified himself as "mulatto," but freely attended school with whites and was enthusiastically supported in his academic studies by his white teachers.
 In 1885, he moved to Nashville, Tennessee, to attend Fisk University.
 It was there that he first encountered Jim Crow laws.
 For the first time, he began analyzing the deep troubles of American racism.